ka-architect/aws-solutions-architect-associate/topics/data/s3-object-storage/README.md

 - Encyrption style determined via the header of the request
 - There are 2 types of encryption, client side and server side
 - There are different methods server side: SSE-S3, SS3-KMS, SSE-C
-- **SSE-S3:** keys are handled and managed by AWS (AES-256), default encryption in S3
+- **SSE-S3:** keys are handled and managed by AWS (AES-256), default encryption in S3, automatic yearly rotation without setting it
-- **SSE-KMS:** keys handled and managed by AWS KMS, decryption is handled via API (counts towards quotes), performance issues with high throughput
+- **SSE-KMS:** keys handled and managed by AWS KMS, decryption is handled via API (counts towards quotes), performance issues with high throughput, enable yearly rotate setting
-- **SSE-C:** keys fully managed by customers outside of AWS, key is never stored within AWS
+- **SSE-C:** keys fully managed by customers outside of AWS, key is never stored within AWS, no rotation policy
     - Must use HTTPS and pass the encryption key within the headers of the request
     - To read the files you must also provide the key
 - **Client-Side Encryption:** using client-side encyrption libraries, must send encrypted to S3, must also decrypt at client side when retreiving